Rules, Regulations & FAQs

 Are eBikes allowed at SBT GRVL p/b Wahoo?

-Can I register for multiple courses or events in the random selection process?
+Can I register for multiple courses/events in the random selection?

 What is group registration for the random selection process?

-This allows partners, groups of friends and family members to either all be selected together OR not selected together.
-You can read more details about this very simple process here.
+It allows families/friends to all be selected or not selected together.
+You can read more details about this very simple process here

-How will I find out if I got into the race?
+How will I find out if I got into the event?

-I registered for the Hayden Race Circuit and need to change my entry.
+• I registered for the Black Course and need to change my entry.
 Is this possible?

 When I defer my entry do I owe any money?